Frequently Asked Questions

 Hillsdale in D.C. is headquartered on Capitol Hill at the Allan P. Kirby, Jr., Center for Constitutional Studies and Citizenship, 227 Massachusetts Avenue, NE, Washington, D.C.
 20002—just blocks away from Union Station Metro on the red line.

 Do you have a campus parking lot or parking passes?

 No. Street parking is available, however, and more reliable parking is available at Union Station.

-Bistro Cacao, Café Berlin, Bistro Italiano, Capitol Hill Supermarket, Ebenezer’s Coffeehouse, and the restaurants and shops in Union Station and Pennsylvania Avenue are close to Hillsdale’s D.C. location.
+Bistro Cacao, Café Berlin, Junction (Bistro, Bar, and Bakery), Buffalo & Bergen, Union Pub, Capitol Hill Supermarket, Ebenezer’s Coffeehouse, and the restaurants and shops in Union Station and Pennsylvania Avenue are close to Hillsdale’s D.C. location.
 We are a two-minute Uber ride or 15-minute walk from the popular H Street corridor and Eastern Market areas.

 Our location in D.C. is secured by keycard access.
 A member of our faculty or staff will grant students access to the building.
 We are located just blocks from the Capitol Hill police station and have security personnel periodically monitor the building.

-Our students come to us from Capitol Hill offices on both the House and Senate sides, from offices in the administration and agencies, and from think tanks, law firms, philanthropic groups, and other civic-minded organizations, such as in media and journalism, as well as for-profit groups.
+Our students come to us from Capitol Hill offices on both the House and Senate sides, from federal departments and agencies, and from think tanks, law firms, associations, nonprofit advocacy and political organizations, for-profit groups, and media.

 Because of our focus on good and prudent governance, we expect that our alumni continue on Capitol Hill and in the administration, think tanks, philanthropic groups, and other civic-minded organizations, in journalism, and for-profit groups.